blackferncreations/germankeycut/framework.md

 * category
 * industry
 * buyer
+* regulation
-* regulatory environment
+* commercial model
 * recommendation structure
 * existing market presence
 * execution model

-The same visible intervention can therefore be appropriate in one case and irrelevant in another.
+The same visible intervention can therefore be essential in one engagement and irrelevant in another.

 Structural positioning does not begin with a predetermined set of tactics.

-It begins by identifying what the specific system is evaluating and where the current offer creates unnecessary friction or ambiguity.
+It begins by identifying what the relevant system is evaluating and where the current configuration creates unnecessary friction, ambiguity or contradiction.

 ---

 ## Relationship to Structural Positioning

-The framework describes the model.
+The framework describes the market model.

 Structural positioning is the intervention.